scottdomes/scottdomes-blog/content/blog/how-to-write-great-react/index.md

 ### Your component should do one thing

-I wrote extensively on this subject in my article[ \*Tiny Components: What could go wrong?](https://blog.bitsrc.io/tiny-components-what-can-go-wrong-d6aa42d71370).*
+I wrote extensively on this subject in my article[Tiny Components in React](/tiny-components).
-[**Tiny Components: What Can Go Wrong?**
-*Using the Single Responsibility Principle to build better apps*](https://blog.bitsrc.io/tiny-components-what-can-go-wrong-d6aa42d71370)

 In short, your components should have only one main responsibility: **one reason to change**.